vonOrso/Supermarket_sales/README.md

 # Little Supermarket sales dashboard
-Hello everyone, I present a little dashboard for Steam Store Games (Clean dataset) from kaggle (https://www.kaggle.com/aungpyaeap/supermarket-sales).
+Hello everyone, I present a little dashboard for Supermarket sales from kaggle (https://www.kaggle.com/aungpyaeap/supermarket-sales).

 How it looks